amiya-sur/amiya-sur/README.md

 ## **ABOUT ME**

-Process-oriented data analyst with 4+ years of professional experience in analyzing data and gaining insights to drive growth in the Insurance domain.
-Strong engineering professional with a Bachelor of Technology focused in Computer Science and proficient knowledge in statistics.
+Dedicated data analyst with 5 years of professional experience leveraging data-driven insights to drive growth in the Insurance domain.
+Adept in computer science and mathematical concepts, holding a Bachelor of Technology in Computer Science.
+Currently pursuing an MSc with a major in Data Analytics, aiming to combine technical expertise with a passion for addressing global water scarcity challenges.
+Committed to learning and applying innovative data science techniques to water governance and management processes, in order to develop sustainable solutions for pressing environmental issues.

 " Data Science is the next big thing, so am I ... "

 ## My Protfolio Projects

-My Repository contains data science/ data analysis projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks, or R markdown files.
+My repository showcases a curated collection of data science and analysis projects, reflecting my academic endeavors, self-initiated explorations, and passion-driven pursuits.
+Each project is meticulously presented in iPython Notebooks or R markdown files, exemplifying my commitment to rigorous research, innovative methodologies, and clear communication of data-driven insights.

 ### Content.
 - [Walmart Retail Analysis and Sales Prediction](https://github.com/amiya-sur/Walmart-Sales-Analysis-with-LinearRegression) - *This Graded Porject is part of the Simplilearn Masters Program on Data Science and Business Analytics where I was presented with Walmart Retail stores historical data for exploratory data analysis popularly known as EDA and finally build a predictive model to forecast demands for a particular store in absence of historical data or such unexpected scenarios.*